When selecting your venue consider:

 Also, the UK's high 20% VAT compares unfavourably with the 6-10% VAT applicable for the Hospitality and Restaurant trade in all other European Countries.

 These high state induced costs - NLW, Council Tax, VAT and Pensions Contributions - I predict, WILL combine to bring down a number of smaller venues in the period 2019-2020, OR cause rates for Weddings to surge very rapidly.
 There is no doubt these costs cannot forever be absorbed by businesses; higher wageroll costs will ultimately be inflationary.

 We anticipate medium sized to small hotels closing, as they won't be able to increase the volume of business fast enough.
 Nor will the market sustain increases in wedding rates until at least some of the competitors are removed from the market by economic forces.
-And of course any downturn in the economy will reduce the demand for weddings, though there is a delayed effect due to so many forward bookings (so we noticed a bid drop in 2011 - some 2-3 years after 2008).
+And of course any downturn in the economy will reduce the demand for weddings, though there is a delayed effect due to so many forward bookings (so we had a 60% drop in 2011 - some 2-3 years after the 2008 crash).

 This 'cleansing' process has been happening for years in the Pubs Sector with so many pubs closing.
 And of course we are seeing the rapid demise of many long-established household names in the Retail Sector as Internet shopping competes with the High Street and Shopping Centres.

 If a wedding venue closes (hitherto a quite rare event), you may lose your deposit and may have difficulty finding a new venue at short notice.
 A solution would be to buy wedding insurance, currently available cheaply from John Lewis.